Skip to main content

 Incoming changes clear the notebook state

 Git operations that alter the notebook source code result in the loss of the notebook state, including cell outputs, comments, version history, and widgets.
 For example, git pull can change the source code of a notebook.
-In this case, Databricks Git folders must overwrite the existing notebook to import the changes. git commit and push or creating a new branch do not affect the notebook source code, so the notebook state is preserved in these operations.
+In this case, Databricks Git folders must overwrite the existing notebook to import the changes. git commit and push or creating a new branch does not affect the notebook source code, so the notebook state is preserved in these operations.

 MLflow experiments don’t work in Git folders with DBR 14.x or lower versions.